ChienAnTu/StrideTrack/README.md

 - **Calories Leaderboard**
   Stay motivated by seeing how you rank in the community—friendly competition makes it fun!
 - **Personal Nutrition Suggestions API**
   Burned some calories?
-Your TrailMate will suggest food and hydration ideas to help you recover smartly.
+Your TrailMate will use an **AJAX Request** to scour the internet suggest food and hydration ideas to help you recover smartly.

 **Security**